awesomerank/awesomerank.github.io/lists/johnjago/awesome-ad-free.md

 - [Saying Goodbye to $100K Per Year in Easy Income](https://www.stevepavlina.com/blog/2008/10/dropping-adsense-saying-goodbye-to-100k-per-year-in-easy-income/) - Story of a blogger who chose a better way to make a living.
 - [Vote With Your Wallet, Not Your Ad Blocker](http://practicaltypography.com/vote-with-your-wallet.html) - Paying for ad-free services casts a bigger vote.

+### Businesses

+> These business have no advertising policies.

+[Polyface Farms](http://www.polyfacefarms.com/no-advertising/) - Environmentally-friendly farm that relies on word of mouth to reach customers.

 ### Groups

-- [Ad Free Blog](http://adfreeblog.org/) - Icons for showing opposition to the use of corporate advertising on blogs.
+- [Ad Free Blog](http://adfreeblog.org) - Icons for showing opposition to the use of corporate advertising on blogs.
 - [Anti-Advertising Agency](https://antiadvertisingagency.com/our-mission/) - Calls into question the purpose and effects of advertising in public space.
+- [Art Not Ads](http://artnotads.org) - Artists creating change in the urban landscape, but not by going after the ads themselves.
-- [Brandalism](http://brandalism.ch/) - International street art collective that subverts advertising in urban space.
+- [Brandalism](http://brandalism.ch) - International street art collective that subverts advertising in urban space.
-- [Coalition to Ban Billboard Blight](http://banbillboardblight.org/) - Defending the urban landscape of Los Angeles from a proliferation of billboards, supergraphic signs, and other forms of outdoor advertising.
+- [Coalition to Ban Billboard Blight](http://banbillboardblight.org) - Defending the urban landscape of Los Angeles from a proliferation of billboards.
-- [No More Ads](https://nomoreads.org/) - Manifesto promoting an ad-free internet.
+- [No More Ads](https://www.nomoreads.org) - Manifesto promoting an ad-free internet.

 ### Make Money Without Ads